Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 008 : July 17 , 2018

-**Today's Progress** : Wrote a medium article about Neural Network and Decision Tree as a continuation on Common Classification Algorithms.
+**Today's Progress** : Wrote a medium article about Neural Network and Decision Tree as a continuation of Common Classification Algorithms.
 Trained a Terrain classifier.

 **Thoughts** : It's getting more exciting, I am learning more new things.